swunoo/Flashcards.fun/README.md

 - Started on June 21, 2022, around 11:55AM.
 - Spent around 30 minutes in Figma.
-- Took three hours for all game logic.
+- Took three hours for all components and relations between them.
+- Started agin at 5:05PM.